-We manage our derivative counterparty credit risk by requiring that derivative counterparties participate in one of our committed bank revolving line of credit agreements; monitoring the overall credit worthiness of each counterparty based on our internal counterparty credit risk scoring model; using counterparty-specific credit risk limits; executing master netting arrangements; and diversifying our derivative transactions among multiple counterparties.
-Our derivative counterparties had credit ratings ranging from Aa2 to Baa2 by Moody's Investors Service ("Moody's") and from AA- to BBB+ by S&P Global Inc. ("S&P") as of August 31, 2018.
-Our largest counterparty exposure, based on the outstanding notional amount, represented approximately 24% of the total outstanding notional amount of derivatives as of both August 31, 2018 and May 31, 2018.
+We manage our derivative counterparty credit risk by monitoring the overall credit worthiness of each counterparty based on our internal counterparty credit risk scoring model; using counterparty-specific credit risk limits; executing master netting arrangements; and diversifying our derivative transactions among multiple counterparties.
+We also require that our derivative counterparties be a participant in one of our committed bank revolving line of credit agreements.
+Our derivative counterparties had credit ratings ranging from Aa2 to Baa2 by Moody's Investors Service ("Moody's") and from AA- to BBB+ by S&P Global Inc. ("S&P") as of February 28, 2019.
+Our largest counterparty exposure, based on the outstanding notional amount, represented approximately 23% and 24% of the total outstanding notional amount of derivatives as of February 28, 2019 and May 31, 2018, respectively.